 The destination for the installation was Halfway Nursery Infant School in Sheffield, South Yorkshire.
 The journey didn’t take too long, as it was just a trip eastbound on the M62 and then southbound on the M1, where the two motorways join.

-We arrived at the infant school and could see some recently built classrooms and newly tarmacked playground.
-It was obvious that the school had recently had to expand and that the shed would provide valuable storage space for expensive outdoor equipment, that the children play with.
+We arrived at the infant school and could see some recently built classrooms and a newly tarmacked playground.
+It was obvious that the school had recently had to expand and that the shed would provide valuable storage space for expensive outdoor equipment that the children play with.

 Once we were parked up, a member of staff came out to meet us and showed us to the playground where the shed would be assembled.